 So the chances of Bocchi the Rock!
-Season 2 being greenlit for production really depends on whether word-of-mouth is enough to increase the financial/streaming numbers over time from being unknown to relatively popular.
+Season 2 being greenlit for production really depends on whether word-of-mouth is enough to increase the financial/streaming numbers over time from being almost completely unknown to relatively popular.
 In essence, the main plot will have to enact itself in real life.
 A similar scenario happened with Studio Bones’ SK8 the Infinity and SK8 the Infinity Season 2 is already in production.

 In any case, a secondary issue is whether producer Aniplex planned out the production of a second season already.
 Even if the second season is farmed out to a different studio that has a gap in their production schedule, anime projects need to schedule out the studios, the main staff, and the cast (who are often all independent contractors) years in advance.

 Therefore, in the best-case scenario, the wait for the Bocchi the Rock!
 Season 2 release date will only be several years.